nahrens007/jamf-scripts/README.md

 Scripts to help with keeping 3rd Party Tools up to date.
 They require autopkg to be installed https://github.com/autopkg/autopkg

-The "prepper" scripts require that you donwload some DMG files manually as they are not available through autopkg.
+The "prepper" scripts require that you download some DMG files manually as they are not available through autopkg.

 # Download Jamf Scripts
 This script will download all the scripts and extension attributes in the Jamf environment and place them in a folder that has the current date.